 There is a monthly Saturday market in summer with lots of interesting (and not too expensive) things to buy including fabulous beanies upcycled kids shirts.

-Walpole Accomodations – Best Places To Stay in Walpole Western Australia With Kids
+Walpole Accommodations – Best Places To Stay in Walpole WA

 Walpole is a very small town, with a supermarket, pharmacy or fuel station (and a couple of restaurants. this is our full list of Best places to stay near the Tree Top Walk.